 - 2.1.1.
 The proper name to identify a card. - 2.1.1.1.
 Some cards have small letters above the card name to help show how to read it.
 This is not a part of the card name and has no meaning in terms of rules. - 2.1.1.2.
 There are card names with words struck off, or painted over.
 In those cases, for the affected parts, they are not considered a part of the card name, and do not hold any meaning in terms of rules, nor are taken into account when card names are referred to. - 2.1.1.3.
 Some cards do not have a Japanese Card Name, as those cards did not exist in the Japanese Edition at the time of production of the First Edition of the product. - 2.1.2.
 Within the card text, if there are words that are within inverted commas (i.e. "Text"), unless otherwise specified, this refers to the specific card with that Card Name. - 2.1.2.1.
-If written as "with "OOO ($\blacktriangle \blacktriangle$)" in its card name", this refers to a portion of a card's Card Name, where OOO is part of the English Card Name, and $\blacktriangle \blacktriangle \blacktriangle$ is part of the Japanese Card Name. - 2.1.2.2.
-If written as "with "OOO" in its card name", this refers to a portion of a card's English Card Name, where there is either a punctuation mark or no text, immediately before and after OOO.
+If written as "with "OOO (▲▲▲)" in its card name", this refers to a portion of a card's Card Name, where OOO is part of the English Card Name, and AAA is part of the Japanese Card Name. - 2.1.2.2.
+If written as "with "OOO" in its card name", this refers to a portion of a card's English Card Name, where there is a space before, and a space or a colon (:) after OOO.

-Example: For a "Choose a character with "MOB" in its card name, and that character gets +1000 power until end of turn." effect, the player may choose a card named "Ritsu: Together With MOB", a card named "MOB: Gratitude Towards His Master", or a card named "Shigeo "MOB" Kageyama". but may not choose a card named "Moblit".
+Example: If a card has the ability " ACT Choose a character with "Sakura" in its card name, and that character gets +1000 power until end of turn.", the player may choose a card named "Cardcaptor Sakura" or "Sakura: Athletic", but may not choose a card named "Riko Sakurauchi".